Skip to content

 CRI matters.

 That’s usually why a room feels off even when the furniture is right.
+The palette is not the problem.
+The bulb is.

 Layered Lighting Setup

-• Floor lamp near seating
+• Floor lamp near seating for the main pool of evening light

-• Table lamp at a secondary level
+• Table lamp at a secondary height so the room does not read from one level only

-• Candlelight or warm accent lighting
+• Candlelight or warm accent lighting for movement and shadow

 • Dimmers on everything